 In this guide, we explain the power steering assist system and look at what could be causing the problem.
 We also show you how to repair it once you figure out what’s wrong.
 At the end of our guide, we cover the approximate costs of repairing the system based on what must be dealt with.

 What does the Power Steering Assist Fault Message mean?

 The Power Steering Assist Fault message means that there is an issue with your electrical or mechanical power steering system.
 The fix might include simply adding power steering fluid or repairing an electrical fault, but it could also be due to a more serious issue.

-These days most cars use electric power steering, and in most cases when you see this warning message, there is something wrong with this unit or its sensors.
-Let’s take a closer look into the system.
+These days, most cars use electric power steering, and in most cases, when you see this warning message, there is something wrong with this unit or its sensors.
+Let’s take a closer look at the system.

 What Is Power Steering Assist?

 In the middle of the 20th century, you had to muscle the steering wheel of a car to get it to go where you wanted.
 It wasn’t until 1951 that power steering first showed up in domestic automobiles.
 The first model to receive it was the Chrysler Imperial.

 Since its first introduction, the power steering system has become more advanced.
 Today, we have electric power-assisted steering systems.
 While it still has a hydraulic pump to push fluid, it doesn’t absorb the energy created by the engine as the older types did.
 Instead, an electric pump is used to pressurize the fluid, so steering is made easier.